jschrempp/Robotics/Test_and _Development/Bluetooth_communication/ReadMe.md

 ## Software.
 ### BTserial.ino.
 This folder contains the Arduino code (.ino file) to receive data from the bluetooth module and turn the pin 8 LED on and off.
 This code was copied from an online source.
+The code has been enhanced to send a status message back over
+Bluetooth whenever the LED state is changed.
 ### MIT App Inventor Software.
-Bluetooth_HC06.aia is the source code (AI2) and Bluetooth_HC06.apk is the build file ready to install on an Android device that supports bluetooth.
+Bluetooth_HC06_withRead.aia is the source code (AI2) and Bluetooth_HC06_withRead.apk is the build file ready to install on an Android device that supports bluetooth.
 ## Instructions.
 1. Build the hardware according to the schematic.